James R. Downing

-James R. Downing is an American pediatric oncologist and executive.
+James R. Downing is an American clinical executive.
 He is the president and chief executive officer of St. Jude Children's Research Hospital.

 Early life and education

 James R. Downing was born to Lillian and Robert W. Downing and grew up in Detroit, Michigan with five siblings.
 Downing enjoyed playing football and baseball while he attended Aquinas High School, and initially hoped to play baseball professionally.

-He received his bachelor's degree from the University of Michigan, where he initially majored in engineering before switching to biochemistry.
-He stayed at the university to finish a Doctor of Medicine in 1981.
+He received his bachelor's degree from the University of Michigan-Dearborn, where he initially majored in engineering before switching to biochemistry.
+He attended the University of Michigan to earn a Doctor of Medicine in 1981.

 Career

 Following his Doctor of Medicine, Downing completed a 2-year medical residency in anatomic pathology, working at Barnes Hospital and The Jewish Hospital of St. Louis at Washington University in St. Louis.
 In 1984, he completed a fellowship in hematopathology at the University of Florida before joining the faculty of the University of Alabama in Birmingham.

 In 1986, Downing was recruited by hematopathologist Coston W. Berard and began working at the St. Jude Children's Research Hospital with Charles J. Sherr.

 He became Chairman of the Department of Pathology and Laboratory Medicine in 1997 and Deputy Director in 2011.
 On July 15, 2014, Downing became the Chief Executive Officer of St. Jude, making him the sixth person to hold the position.